adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 There are some command line options you can use with the parser.

 - ``-r``, ``--rename`` - Rename the directory to the generated album title at the end of the process.
+If a directory with that name already exists, it will be overwritten.

 The information for the following options is grabbed automatically, but you may still use them to provide it manually if grabbing them doesn't work or